Celeste Rubanick loses 80,000 Marriott Bonvoy points when she books a hotel in Scotland. Why won’t the company restore the points?

 I made reservations at the Residence Inn, Edinburgh, Scotland, for two nights, using 80,000 Marriott Bonvoy points.
 I recently received a notification from Marriott claiming that I had used the points for a stay almost three weeks earlier.

-I called Marriott, and they assigned me a case number.
+Marriott assigned me a case number.
 I have been going back and forth with the company ever since.

 I was on the phone for more than two hours speaking to several agents, one of whom told me, “You’re not going to get these points back until we find out who took them.”
-I have tried the executive contacts on your website but have received no reply.
+Unfortunately, I have tried the executive contacts on your website but have received no reply.
 It’s been 10 weeks since Marriott took my Bonvoy points.
 Can you help me get them back? — Celeste Rubanick, Cornville, Ariz.

 Marriott deducted points from your account for someone else’s stay.
 It should have quickly restored your loyalty points when you pointed out the problem — not strung you along for 10 weeks.